tylerbutler/engineer/engineer/docs_source/bundled_plugins.rst

          :ref:`metadata finalization`, :attr:`~engineer.conf.EngineerConfiguration.FINALIZE_METADATA`

+   .. attribute:: METADATA_FORMAT

+      **Default:** ``'input'``

+      Specifies which metadata format to output.
+As of version 0.5.0, this only controls whether or not to force :ref:`fencing`.
+When set to the default, ``'input'``, the finalized metadata format will match that of the input.

+      Other valid values for this setting are:

+      ``'fenced'``
+          Always output the metadata as fenced.

+      ``'unfenced'``
+          Always output the metadata as unfenced.

 .. versionadded:: 0.4.0
    In version 0.4.0, the old post normalization process has been superceded by the :ref:`metadata finalization` and :ref:`post renamer plugin` plugins.

+.. versionchanged:: 0.5.0
+   Added the :attr:`~engineer.conf.EngineerConfiguration.METADATA_FORMAT` setting.

 .. _post breaks plugin: